adamlui/js-utils/generate-pw/docs/SECURITY.md

 # 🛡️ Security Policy

-If you find a vulnerability, please follow the reporting instructions @ https://tidelift.com/security
+If you find a vulnerability, please e-mail security@tidelift.com and a fix will be coordinated within 2 business days.